trypromptly/LLMStack/web/docs/getting-started/intro.md

 import ReactPlayer from "react-player";

 :::info
 Check out our Cloud offering at [Promptly](https://trypromptly.com) or follow the instructions below to deploy LLMStack on your own infrastructure.
+If you are using Promptly, you can skip this section and go to [Key Concepts](#key-concepts) section.
 :::

 ## Prerequisites